wp-plugins/ajax-load-more/README.txt

 = Can I make modifications to the plugin code? =

-Sure, but please be aware that if any modifications are made may affect future updates.
+Sure, but please be aware that if modifications are made it may affect future updates of the plugin.

-= Can I modify the repeater? =
+= Can I modify the repeater template? =

-Yes, visit the Repeaters area in the WordPress admin.
+Yes, visit the Repeater Template area in the WordPress admin.

+= What are the steps to getting Ajax Load More to display on my website =

+1. Create your shortcode
+2. Add the shortcode to your page, by adding it through the content editor or placing it directly within one of your template files.
+3. Load a page with your shortcode in place and watch Ajax Load More fetch your posts.

 == Installation ==